rustiiiiiii/CytoAutoCluster_Infosys_Internship_Oct2024/README.md

 ### **5. Scalability and Efficiency** :
 Ensure that the developed algorithm is scalable and efficient, capable of handling large datasets commonly encountered in cytometry.

+## Contents

+The files in this repository are:

+**1. CytoAutoCluster notebook :** Colab notebook containing the code performed to improvise data by performing semi_supervised learning.

+**2. Project Documentation :** The progress of work performed in duration of internship .

+**3. Data set :** The relevant data set used to perform methods and techniques in the entire project.

+**4. License :** The MIT license to provide access to all.

 > ## EDA TECHNIQUES :
 ### 1.**HISTOGRAM**